 - In the case of death: Insurer will pay money to members of your family

 - For your funeral: handles part of the funeral expenses

 What Can You Do If You and Your Insurance Company Do Not Agree on Your Entitlement to Accident Benefits or the Number of Benefits?

-If you need help resolving your dispute on, Automobile Accident Benefits Service (AABS) could be useful.
+If you need help resolving your dispute, Automobile Accident Benefits Service (AABS) could be useful.

 AABS is a section of the Licence Appeal Tribunal (LAT), a tribunal that is a section of the Safety, Licensing Appeals and Standards Tribunals Ontario (SLASTO) bundle.
 The Tribunal is independent of the government and the insurance companies.